 Who Will Benefit By Attending “Let’s Adapt!®”?

-The Let’s Adapt! ® groups focus on helping children, ages 3 to 22, diagnosed with: High Functioning Autism, PDD-NOS, Asperger’s Syndrome, Nonverbal Learning Disorder, Auditory Processing, ADHD and other related social and developmental disorders.
+The Let’s Adapt!® groups focus on helping children, ages 3 to 25+, diagnosed with: High Functioning Autism, PDD-NOS, Asperger’s Syndrome, Auditory Processing Disorder, Sensory Processing Disorder and ADHD.
 All participants must be toilet trained (an exception can be made for younger participants [3 and 4 year olds] based on Speech Language Pathologist recommendation).
 Participants must be able to take part without requiring one-on-one behavioral assistance.
 Participants must have verbal communication skills sufficient enough to engage in reciprocal communication with other participants.
-For more information or a free pre-screening to assess if your child maybe a good candidate call the Swain Center at 707-575-1468.

 Earobics® consists of comprehensive phonological awareness and auditory processing training for the remediation of reading, spelling and other language-based learning disabilities.
 For more information see: www.earobics.com